 As hurricane season quickly approaches, weather forecasters watch for the transition from El Niño to La Niña during the Summer and Fall months.
-According to Climate.gov, NOAA's website, this weather pattern shift favors stronger hurricane activity in the Atlantic - and we are seeing a shift.
-AccuWeather has also released their early forecast and is calling for a "super-charged hurricane season".
+According to Climate.gov, NOAA's website, this weather pattern shift favors stronger hurricane activity in the Atlantic -The 2025 Atlantic hurricane season is anticipated to be active, with forecasts suggesting above-average storm activity.
+Experts from Accuweather, WeatherBell and Colorado State are predicting between 13-19 named storms, 7-10 hurricanes, and 2-6 major hurricanes reaching Category 3 or higher.